How the New Platform Works in the Real World…

-Another plus for easy access is that the LinQ cargo bag lid lifts open toward the rear of the PWC, providing easy access for a rider seated on the watercraft seat.
+Another plus for easy access is that the LinQ cargo bag lid lifts open toward the front of the PWC, providing easy access for a rider seated on the watercraft seat.

 New 60-Minute Restart

-Speaking of DESS, I noticed that the initializing start up procedure for my 2018 Sea Doo GTX remains the same in its Owner’s Manual as in previous ones: Push start.
+Speaking of DESS, I noticed that the initializing start up procedure for my new Sea Doo platform GTX remains the same in its Owner’s Manual as in previous ones: Push start.
 Wait for welcome notice on the gauge.
 Attach tether socket to ball.
 Press start again.

 But there’s one big change.
 Before, I had only 3 minutes after any shut off to restart my 2017 GTX by pressing the start button again.
 After that, I had to repeat the initializing start up procedure.

 Not any more.
-For 2018, Sea Doo engineers have extended those 3 minutes to a full 60 minutes.
-Best of all, every time you restart by pushing the start button during those 60 minutes, you reset the 60-minute timer again.
-So effectively, you never have to go through initializing start up procedure for the rest of your ride if you can avoid leaving it shut off for more than 60 minutes!
+From 2018 on, Sea Doo engineers have extended those 3 minutes to a full 60 minutes.
+Best of all, every time I restart by pushing the start button during those 60 minutes, I reset the 60-minute timer again.
+So effectively, I never have to go through initializing start up procedure for the rest of my ride if I can avoid leaving it shut off for more than 60 minutes!